Why Use Different Text for Mobile and Desktop?

 Mobile and desktop users often interact with your website differently.
 Here are a few scenarios where having separate text versions is beneficial:

-- Concise messaging on mobile – Mobile screens are smaller, so shorter text improves readability and user experience.
+- Concise messaging on mobile: Mobile screens are smaller, so shorter text improves readability and user experience.

-- Mobile-specific promotions – Some offers or CTAs (Call-to-Actions) may be exclusive to mobile users, such as app downloads or mobile-only discounts.
+- Mobile-specific promotions: Some offers or CTAs (Call-to-Actions) may be exclusive to mobile users, such as app downloads or mobile-only discounts.

-- Optimized formatting – Some text may wrap awkwardly on mobile, requiring a more streamlined version.
+- Optimized formatting: Some text may wrap awkwardly on mobile, requiring a more streamlined version.

-How to Change Text on Mobile Only in GemPages
+How to Change Text on Mobile Only in GemPages?

-Step 1: Select the Text Element You Want to Change
+Step 1: Select the Target Text Element

 Step 2: Duplicate the Text Element

-Since GemPages doesn’t have a built-in “Edit Text for Mobile Only” function, we’ll use a simple workaround by creating two versions of the same text.
+Since GemPages doesn’t have a built-in Edit Text for Mobile Only function, we’ll use a simple workaround by creating two versions of the same text.

 How to duplicate the element: